15 Tips on Handling Employee Complaints

 - Move on.
 Once the complaint has been handled and the issue addressed, move on.
 Don't dwell on the issue, that could just make things worse in the long run.
 However...

 - Keep the complaint in the back of your mind.
-Just in case anything happens in the future, the same complaint is brought up, etc. If you see a pattern of the same complaint or the same person making another complaint, you may see another issue that needs to be addressed.
+You'll want to be able to refer to the complaint just in case another situation happens in the future.
+If you see a pattern of the same complaint or the same person making another complaint, you may see another issue that needs to be addressed.

-So how do you address employee complaints?
-Let me know by leaving a comment below.
+So what do you do to address employee complaints?
+Let me know in the comments below.